Babesia: Epidemiology

 Of the species to infect humans, B. microti is most common in the Americas, whereas B. divergens is the predominant strain found in Europe.
-Endemic areas are regions of tick habitat, including the forest regions of the northeastern United States and temperate regions of Europe.
+Endemic areas are regions of tick habitat, including the forest regions of the Northeastern United States and temperate regions of Europe.
 Ixodidae, the tick vectors of B. microti, also transmit the better-known Borrelia burgdorferi, the causative agent of Lyme disease.
 For reasons that remain unclear, in areas endemic to both Lyme disease and babesiosis, Lyme disease transmission prevails and is more predominant in the region.
 Prevalence of babesiosis in malaria-endemic regions remains unknown due to the likelihood of misdiagnosis as malaria.
 As the disease results in a high number of asymptomatic individuals, many populations can possess high seroprevalence without much documentation of illness.
 For example, in Rhode Island and Nantucket, seroprevalence has been measured to be 20–25%.
-Prevalence of babesiosis is mostly documented during the months of May to September, when tick activity in endemic regions is high.
+Prevalence of babesiosis is mostly documented from May to September, when tick activity in endemic regions is high.

-There are 15 avian species of Babesia, and four Babesia have been reported from sea hosts.
-Babesia poelea was described from brown boobies (Sula leucogaster) on Sand Island, Johnston Atoll, Central Pacific.
+The avian Babesia include 15 species, and four Babesia species have been reported from sea hosts.
+B. poelea was described from brown boobies (Sula leucogaster) on Sand Island, Johnston Atoll, Central Pacific.
 B. poelea was reported from a masked booby (Sula dactylatra melanops) from Desnoeufs Island, Amirantes, Seychelles.
-Babesia peircei has been observed in 2 species of penguins, the jackass penguin (Sphenicus demersus) from South Africa and the little penguin (Eduyptula minor) from southern Australia.
-Babesia bennetti was associated from the yellow-legged gull (Larus cachinnans) from Benidorm Island off the coast of Spain.
-Babesia uriae was found in common murres in California.
+B. peircei has been observed in two species of penguins, the jackass penguin (Sphenicus demersus) from South Africa and the little penguin (Eduyptula minor) from southern Australia.
+B. bennetti was associated from the yellow-legged gull (Larus cachinnans) from Benidorm Island off the coast of Spain.
+B. uriae was found in common murres in California.

 About 40 cases of human babesiosis, caused by intraerythrocytic protozoans (protozoa inside red blood cells) of the genus Babesia, were reported in Europe.